Fundamental stellar parameters of benchmark stars from CHARA interferometry -- III. Giant and subgiant stars: Results and discussion

 The simplest way to determine masses and radii from asteroseismic measurements is to exploit scaling relations for two quantities that parameterise the observed oscillation spectrum.
-The frequency at which the oscillation amplitude peaks, $\nu_\mathrm{max}$, is observed to scale as \citep{Brown91,Kjeldsen95}
+The frequency at which the oscillation amplitude peaks, $\nu_\mathrm{max}$, is observed to scale as follows \citep{Brown91,Kjeldsen95}:

-The large frequency separation, $\Delta\nu$, between modes of the same angular degree and consecutive radial order scales as \citep{ulrich86}
+The large frequency separation, $\Delta\nu$, between modes of the same angular degree and consecutive radial order scales as \citep{ulrich86}:

 Combining these two relations with the known $T_\mathrm{eff}$ allows the mass and radius to be determined directly \citep[e.g.][]{Kallinger10}.
 Comparisons with independent measurements have found radii determined from the scaling relation to be accurate to $\sim5\%$ \citep[e.g][]{huber12,white13,huber17,brogaard18}.
 However, as the scaling relations rely on a number of assumptions, including that the stars are homologous to the Sun, deviations arise for stars that have significantly different structures, such as red giants.
-These deviations have been investigated, particularly for the $\Delta\nu$ scaling relation which has a more established theoretical basis, and corrections to improve the relations have been proposed \citep[e.g.][]{White11,guggenberger16,sharma16,rodrigues17,viani17}.
+These deviations have been investigated, particularly for the $\Delta\nu$ scaling relation, which has a more established theoretical basis, and corrections to improve the relations have been proposed \citep[e.g.][]{White11,guggenberger16,sharma16,rodrigues17,viani17}.

 Figure~\ref{fig:seismic} shows the scaling relation radii compared to the interferometric radii for our sample.
 The uncorrected scaling relation radii are typically accurate to better than 10\% for this sample.
-The scaling relation radii for HD\,121370 and HD\,188512 are relatively uncertain owning to the comparatively short length and lower signal-to-noise ratio of the ground-based data for these stars.
+The scaling relation radii for HD\,121370 and HD\,188512 are relatively uncertain, owing to the comparatively short length and lower signal-to-noise ratio of the ground-based data for these stars.
 Two of the giants observed by Kepler, HD\,185351 and HD\,175955, have an uncorrected scaling relation radius that disagrees with the interferometric radius, the latter by 3$\sigma$.
-The scaling relation radii corrected using the $\Delta\nu$ corrections of \citet{sharma16} show better agreement with the interferometric radii in general, and for these two stars in particular.
+The scaling relation radii corrected using the $\Delta\nu$ corrections of \citet{sharma16} show better agreement with the interferometric radii in general, and for these two stars, in particular.
 This provides further support for the use of such corrections.
-Only for one star, HD\,161797, does the correction make the agreement with the interferometric radius significantly worse.
+It is only for one star, HD\,161797, that the correction does indeed worsen the agreement with the interferometric radius significantly.